Ibtasam-98/netflix-app-ui-design/README.md

 ## Overview

-This project is an ongoing effort to build comprehensive clone of Netflix mobile application UI using the Flutter framework.
-Currently it focuses on replicating core UI elements and layouts to achieve a familiar user experience.
-This repository located at [https://github.com/Ibtasam-98/netflix-app-ui-design.git](https://github.com/Ibtasam-98/netflix-app-ui-design.git), will be progressively updated with new UI sections, features, and functionalities as development continues.
+This project is an ongoing effort to build a comprehensive clone of the Netflix mobile application UI using the Flutter framework.
+Currently, it focuses on replicating core UI elements and layouts to achieve a familiar user experience.
+The repository, located at [https://github.com/Ibtasam-98/netflix-app-ui-design.git](https://github.com/Ibtasam-98/netflix-app-ui-design.git), will be progressively updated with new UI sections, features, and functionalities as development continues.
 It serves as a dynamic learning opportunity for Flutter UI development, state management, and building complex UIs.

 ## Technologies Used

 * **Flutter:** Cross-platform UI toolkit.
 * **Dart:** Flutter's programming language.
 * **Flutter ScreenUtil:** For responsive UI design across various screen sizes.
-* **GetX:** For robust state management, efficient routing, dependency injection, and more utilities.
+* **GetX:** For robust state management, efficient routing, dependency injection, and other utilities.

 ## Current Status